VivekBumb/ml-sports-prediction/README.md

 ##### 4a: Bootstrap Sampling
 **Functions:** Internal bootstrap sampling
-Each of the 300 trees trains on a different random sample of the 1,126 training games, drawn with replacement.
+Each of the 200 trees trains on a different random sample of the 1,126 training games, drawn with replacement.

-##### 4b: Random Feature Selection
+#### 4b: Random Feature Selection
-**Functions:** `max_features='log2'`
+**Functions:** `max_features='sqrt'`
-At each split, randomly selects log₂(76) ≈ 6 features from the 76 NFL statistics to prevent overfitting and increase diversity.
+At each split, randomly selects √76 ≈ 9 features from the 76 NFL statistics to prevent overfitting and increase diversity.

 ##### 4c: Tree Construction
 **Functions:** Decision tree building